GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/accessibility/managed-focus/index.md

 When this happens,
-you'll want to manage the user's focus to keep the user's perceived context in sync with the site's visual content.
+you'll want to manage the user's focus to keep their perceived context in sync with the site's visual content.

 ## How to fix